 Griggs and others considered the area of great scientific value.
 They began a lobbying effort that soon convinced President Woodrow Wilson to create the Katmai National Monument on September 24, 1918.
 For decades after that, Katmai got little attention—by tourists or by the government—because of its remoteness.
 It took until the 1950s before Katmai had its first permanent ranger and first facility, at the now famous Brooks Camp.

 Grizzly bears, not volcanoes, have become the starring attraction at Katmai.
 The area holds one of the densest grizzly populations in the country, well fed by the abundant salmon in the region’s rivers.
-Because of this, the protected area has been expanded and, on May 18, 1980, became Katmai National Park and Preserve, now covering slightly more than 4 million acres.
+Because of this, the protected area has been expanded and, on May 18, 1980, became Katmai National Park and Preserve, now covering slightly more than 4 million acres (by coincidence, this was the same day that Mount Saint Helens erupted; learn more about that eruption here).
 From fewer than 20 visitors per year in the 1920s, more than 30,000 now visit annually.
 And live “bear cams” are available so millions can watch bears fishing at Brooks Falls.

 Alaska Volcano Observatory.
 Novarupta reported activity.
 Available at https://www.avo.alaska.edu/volcanoes/activity.php?volcname=Novarupta&eruptionid=456.
 Accessed June 6, 2017.